exelr/eddwise/README.md

 See [Examples directory](examples).

+A full demo of a simple web game is available, see [Filotto](https://github.com/exelr/filotto).

 ## Why not pub/sub for an event driven design system ?

 Mainly because publish and subscribe adds a layer between channel and events,